DataDog/hiring-engineers/answers.md

 On this section, I'd like to share with you a quick example on how we achieve this.
 (Don't worry, I'll assume I'm speaking to a broad audience, so you don't need to be very technical to hear me out)

-Let me picture a little picture.
+Let's picture a scenario.
 Your development team has been working on it's latest flag webapp, and it's ready to go live!
 Everyone is excited as you offer a testing period, inviting specific customers, before you Go-To-Market.
 Let's say that your applications (BusinessApp.py) looks a little bit like this script:

 ```Python
 from flask import Flask